 - Interpretation 3: Misunderstanding of Order of Operations: This involves misapplying the division operator without considering proper mathematical rules.

-Let’s explore each of these interpretations in detail and find the correct solution.
+Let’s explore each of these interpretations in detail and find the correct solution It's one of those things that adds up..

 Interpretation 1: Sequential Interpretation